What Happens When You Stop Training With Weights (Updated 6-2020)

 Moderate intensity exercise fares no better as even though such activity has been shown to increase VO2max by 10 to 20% or more, these values fall off rapidly during the first month of detraining and at a slower rate during the second and third month as they revert to pre-training levels.[35,36, 37] It is interesting to note that the very low to moderate intensity protocols used for the studies mimic universal recommendations for aerobic exercise, a form of training that research continues to show may not be the best option for those seeking long term health benefits.[cardio vs high intensity training] (See my article Rethinking The Need For Cardio)

-What Happens When You Stop Training: The Myth Of Muscles Turning To Fat
+What Happens When You Stop Weight Training: The Myth Of Muscles Turning To Fat

 The commonly held notion is that when someone who is highly muscular stops training, their muscles eventually turn to fat.
 It’s a myth that has discouraged many from working out with weights for fear that if they stop, all their hard earned muscle mass will transform into gelatinous blobs of adipose tissue.
 The truth is, this is physically impossible as muscle and fat are completely different types of tissue and you can’t transform one into the other anymore than you can change lead into gold.
 Given the prevalence of this idea you might ask where this misunderstanding came from and it’s a prime example of the errors we can make based on our observations, since many of us personally know someone who was very big and muscular and now looks like all of his or her muscles have turned into fat.
 Here is what really happens─ let’s pretend for example that you are a very well-muscled 35 year old man weighing 200 lbs.
 (Ladies, bear with me on this one as it’s a bit easier to demonstrate what happens with a heavily muscled male since men increase body size to a higher degree than women do as a result of weight training.)
 So you are training very hard at the gym and because of your activity level and body size, you would need to eat 3,600 calories a day to maintain your bodyweight, which, as an aside, is why most bodybuilders and serious weight lifters eat as often as they do and is one of the greatest benefits to having a significant amount of lean muscle mass as you can eat more and still stay in great shape!

 Now if you stopped training completely, as we mentioned earlier in the article, you will begin to lose muscle mass after several months without.
-How much muscle you lose would depends on several genetic and activity related factors, including how much muscle you gained to begin with, but since lean muscle tissue requires a significant amount of calories to maintain it, the amount of calories you would need to maintain your bodyweight will decrease.
-Also, since you will lose weight from the muscle being lost this will also mean that your energy requirements will be reduced and using some average numbers based on what I have seen over the years, a 200lb heavily muscled experienced trainer might lose anywhere from 10 to as much as 20lbs if they stop training completely.
-If they were on steroids, the drop can be even more drastic as I have seen many professional bodybuilders lose as much as 50lbs when they stop using steroids even though they kept on training.
+How much muscle you lose would depends on several genetic and activity related factors, including how much muscle you gained to begin with, but since lean muscle tissue requires a significant amount of calories to maintain it, the amount of calories you would need to maintain your body weight will decrease.
+Also, since you will lose weight from the muscle being lost this will also mean that your energy requirements will be reduced and using some average numbers based on what I have seen over the years, a 200lb heavily muscled experienced trainer might lose anywhere from 10 to as much as 20 lbs if they stop training completely.
+If they were on steroids, the drop can be even more drastic as I have seen many professional bodybuilders lose as much as 50 lbs when they stop using steroids even though they kept on training.
 With such a reduction in body mass, your energy requirements would drop anywhere between 2,000 to 2,600 k/calories per day depending.
 That’s a huge decrease from a daily requirement of 3,600 k/calories and if you were used to eating that much for years on end, it would usually be very difficult to suddenly stop.
-In my experience, most former athletes keep eating pretty close to what they ate while they were actively training and more muscular, and in so doing they can easily gain significant amounts of body fat over time.
+In my experience, most former athletes keep eating pretty close to what they ate while they were actively training and more muscular, and consequently, they can easily gain significant amounts of body fat over time.
+This is especially true for older athletes, (see my article on How Weight Training Reverses The Aging Process).
 While on the outside it might look like the muscles are turning into fat, what you are really seeing is a slow reduction in muscle mass coinciding with a slow increase in body fat.

 What Happens When You Stop Training: The Bottom Line